mitraboga/BERTokenScope/README.md

 ### Example Use Cases

 - Explore how BERT attends to verbs and objects.
-- Inspect how financial risk words connect to surrounding context.
+- Inspect how financial risk words connect to the surrounding context.
 - Compare attention patterns between neutral and negative statements.
 - Use attention as a teaching tool for transformer internals.